-- Recognize An Emergency Exists: The Board of Supervisors should act swiftly to implement the recommendations outlined below. - Implement a Fire District Tax Levy: It is recommended that the Charles City County Board of Supervisors establish a fire district and implement a tax levy within the County to generate the necessary funding to hire career fire and emergency medical services personnel. - Funding Accountability: The Charles City County Board of Supervisors should review and renegotiate the contract with Emergency Training Systems Inc. The Board of Supervisors must have more involvement and ownership of these contract personnel.
+- Declare Local State of Emergency: It is recommended that the Charles City County Board of Supervisor declare a local state of emergency due to the extreme circumstances present and lack of available volunteers. - Implement a Fire District Tax Levy: It is recommended that the Charles City County Board of Supervisors establish a fire district and implement a tax levy within the County to generate the necessary funding to hire career fire and emergency medical services personnel. - Funding Accountability: The Charles City County Board of Supervisors shall review and renegotiate the contract with Emergency Training Systems Inc. The Board of Supervisors must have more involvement and ownership of these contract personnel.